Loan Repayment and Exit Counseling

 Stafford Loan and Federal Direct Loan Exit Counseling

-If you have a Federal Subsidized, Unsubsidized, and/or Graduate PLUS loans you should complete the loan exit counseling session online at the U.S. Department of Education’s studentloans.gov website which explains all of your rights and responsibilities regarding the repayment of your loan.
+If you have a Federal Subsidized, Unsubsidized, and/or Graduate PLUS loans you should complete the loan exit counseling session online with the U.S. Department of Education.
+Loan exit counseling explains all of your rights and responsibilities regarding the repayment of your loan.

 The loan exit interview information must be provided either via the studentloans.gov website or our online Loan Exit Interview form instead.
 You do not need to notify OSFA when you have completed the loan exit counseling session.

 Perkins/Nursing Loan Exit Counseling